sumanshusamarora/-pytorch-domain-ner/README.md

 ```
 Assuming there are two documents as below -
 1. Canberra is the capital of Commonwealth of Australia and Scott Morrison is its Prime Minister
-2. ANZ bank is one of the big 4 banks is Australia
+2. ABC Ltd is one of the largest IT company in Australia

 [(  ('canberra', 'LOC-B'),
     ('is', 'O'),